Interested in homemade dog remedies?

-There is also homemade shampoo information covering ideas such as how to get rid of fleas and how to deoderize a dog that's been skunked or rolled in poop.
-Other home made dog remedies include effective, low cost shampoos to keep your dog clean, or soothe itchy skin.
+There is also homemade shampoo information covering ideas such as how to get rid of fleas and how to deodorize a dog that’s been skunked or rolled in poop.
+Other homemade dog remedies include effective, low-cost shampoos to keep your dog clean, or soothe itchy skin.

 For bad doggy breath, Alana from New York suggests giving your dog fresh parsley.
 If the bad breath persists, be sure to check the dog’s mouth and teeth for problems.
 If you don’t see any there, there may be a health issue with the dog’s gut or liver so do get a vet to check it out.

 What about all that fur that gets shed?
 Here are some of our ideas to make your own dog hair remover from clothes and furniture.